Freshwater-class ferry: The Burness Corlett report

 A study by maritime consultants Burness Corlett Australia was released in July 1976.
-It investigated the requirements of new vessels to replace the North Head and Baragoola by 1978.
+It investigated the requirements of new vessels to replace North Head and Baragoola by 1978.
 Various configurations were considered, including conventional monohull, catamaran, hovercraft and hydrofoil.
-Planning ferries of both single and twin-hull configuration were rejected, as such a configuration cannot be double-ended and therefore would have required berthing stern-first.
+Planing ferries of both single and twin-hull configuration were rejected, as such a configuration cannot be double-ended and therefore would have required berthing stern-first.
 Hydrofoils were also rejected from consideration due to excessive cost and limited passenger capacity.
 Two options were selected for detailed investigation: monohull and twin-hull, both double-ended and having 1,200 passenger capacity.

 Detailed designs and blueprints were prepared for both options.
 The study recommended the selection of the twin-hull due to the higher service frequency achievable (due to the twin-hull's faster speed of 18 kn versus 14.5 kn), however the study noted that other than this, there was relatively little difference between the options.
 The twin-hull was designed with dimensions of 63 m length, 12.8 m beam, and 3.3 m draft, while the monohull design was 67 m length, 11.6 m beam, and 4.27 m draft.
 The wider beam of the twin-hull design would exceed the limits of the existing wharves at Circular Quay, and necessitate a reconfiguration of the wharves if selected.
 Burness Corlett were confident that the twin-hull option was the superior choice, due to service speed and stability through Sydney Heads, and so no model tests were performed for the monohull design.

 Burness Corlett predicted that either design would take approximately 21 months to construct, and that if the new ferries were to be introduced in 1978 as planned, an aggressive construction program would have to begin immediately, with tenders to be called no later than April 1976 (the report was not even released until three months after this date).